Information About OSPF

 OSPF NSF Capability

-The also supports OSPF NSF-capable routing for IPv4 for better convergence and lower traffic loss following a stack master change.
+The Network Advantage license also supports OSPF NSF-capable routing for IPv4 for better convergence and lower traffic loss following a stack master change.

 OSPF NSF requires that all neighbor networking devices be NSF-aware.
 If an NSF-capable router discovers non-NSF aware neighbors on a network segment, it disables NSF capabilities for that segment.
 Other network segments where all devices are NSF-aware or NSF-capable continue to provide NSF capabilities.